 Organization hierarchy, and override records

 Enabling or disabling a security tool, or implicit security assessment, is done at the organization level.
-Changes made to the root organization affect all of its child organizations.
-Below root-organization level, changes made to an organization create an override record, such that changes to its parent won’t affect that organization.
+Changes made to the tenant organization affect all of its child organizations.
+Below tenant-organization level, changes made to an organization create an override record, such that changes to its parent do not affect that organization.

 Activating a different security tool for Child organization 1 would activate it for Child organization 3, unless that tool had already been deactivated for Child organization 3, which would have created an override record.